What Is the Patient Experience?

 The more devices that are connected, the more devices need to be protected.

 As hackers become smarter and more skilled, they will find new ways to enter a system through an unprotected device.
-When protecting highly sensitive information like a patient’s medical records, IT managers are rightfully concerned about cybersecurity breaches.
+When protecting highly sensitive information like a patient’s medical records, IT managers are rightfully concerned about cybersecurity breaches (Davis, 2019).

 Ransomware attacks are increasing, and that trend is likely to continue upwards.
-Simultaneously, cybersecurity in healthcare will also likely become stronger.
+Simultaneously, cybersecurity in healthcare will also likely become stronger (Department of Health & Human Services, 2021).
 When implementing an integrated solution in a medical space, IT managers want to know that it is safe and secure enough to keep patients’ private information and medical devices safe.

 Integration of Care for Patient Continuity

 When patients move from one hospital to another or from a hospital to a rehab center or nursing home, it’s important that those transitions are smooth.
 Healthcare providers can use digital technology integration to improve the patient experience in a meaningful way across the continuum of care.
-Healthcare providers often collect a lot of data from their patients, and it’s important that they focus on meaningful use.
+Healthcare providers often collect a lot of data from their patients, and it’s important that they focus on data interoperability, which is the goal to improve patient care through better electronic reporting to public health (Centers for Disease Control and Prevention, 2021).
 From test results to patient interviews, health records contain a large amount of sensitive information.